 In September 2019, the Department contracted with MGT Consulting Group, LLC, (MGT) to conduct a DBE Availability and Disparity Study Update (2021 Disparity Study).
 The 2021 Disparity Study examined five years of data and includes construction and professional services procurement activities from October 1, 2014 to September 30, 2019 (FFY2015-FFY2019).2 This methodology is based substantially on the 2021 Disparity Study results, federal guidance, and relevant case law including Western States Paving v.
-Washing State Dept. of Transportation 907F.3rd (9th Cir.
+Washington State Dept. of Transportation 907F.3rd (9th Cir.
 2005).

-For Federal Fiscal Years 2021-2023, DOT&PF has established an overall DBE goal of 10.56% to be accomplished through the use of race neutral means.
+For Federal Fiscal Years 2023-2025, Alaska DOT&PF has established an overall DBE goal of 9.53% to be accomplished through the use of race-neutral means.

-To establish the race-conscious and race-neutral projections for FFY 2021 - 2023, Alaska DOT&PF relied primarily on statistical and anecdotal evidence, as well as legal analysis provided in the 2021 Disparity Study.
+To establish the race-conscious and race-neutral projections for FFY 2023-2025, Alaska DOT&PF relied primarily on statistical and anecdotal evidence, as well as legal analysis provided in the 2021 Disparity Study.
 Based on this evidence, the Department will maintain an entirely race-neutral DBE program for airports in the Central and Southcoast Regions and implement an entirely race-neutral DBE program in the Northern Region.

 Beginning in FFY 2015, Alaska DOT&PF was directed by FAA to establish overall goals at each of its airports.
 This was accomplished by addressing each airport on a regional basis, where all airports in each operating region shared the same goal.
 Alaska DOT&PF has previously attempted to operate its DBE program for FAA on an airport-by-airport basis, and has identified several difficulties with this approach.
 First, many airports in Alaska have only one, if any, contracts awarded during any given year.
 In practice, this has the effect of hindering the Department's ability to monitor DBE utilization on an ongoing basis and adjust the measures it uses to meet overall goals.
-Additionally, as a single recipient of federal-aid airport funds, Alaska DOT&PF operates its rural airports as one statewide aviation system, and administering the DBE program separately for each airport requires resources which could otherwise be used more efficiently to promote DBE utilization across the State of Alaska.
+Additionally, as a single recipient of federal-aid airport funds, Alaska DOT&PF operates its rural airports as one statewide aviation system.
+Administering the DBE program separately for each airport is not feasible due to the number of rural airports Alaska has and varied level of services provided at each one.